Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the error callback to be invoked when an error occurs in the voice control manager process:
+- Set the error callback to get invoked when an error occurs in the voice control manager process:

   ```c
   /* Callback */